Sindh: Ancient period

-Sindh and surrounding areas contain the ruins of the Indus Valley Civilization.
-There are remnants of thousand-year-old cities and structures, with a notable example in Sindh being that of Mohenjo Daro.
-Built around 2500 BC, it was one of the largest settlements of the ancient Indus civilization, with features such as standardized bricks, street grids, and covered sewerage systems.
-It was one of the world's earliest major cities, contemporaneous with the civilizations of ancient Egypt, Mesopotamia, Minoan Crete, and Caral-Supe.
-Mohenjo-daro was abandoned in the 19th century BC as the Indus Valley Civilization declined, and the site was not rediscovered until the 1920s.
+Sindh and surrounding areas contain the ruins of the Indus Valley Civilisation.
+There are remnants of ancient cities and structures, with a notable example in Sindh being that of Mohenjo-daro.
+Built around 2500 BCE, it was one of the largest settlements of the ancient Indus Civilisation, with features such as standardized bricks, street grids, and covered sewerage systems.
+It was one of the world's earliest major cities, contemporaneous with the civilisations of ancient Egypt, Mesopotamia, Minoan Crete, and Caral-Supe.
+Mohenjo-daro was abandoned in the 19th century BCE as the Indus Valley Civilisation declined, and the site was not rediscovered until the 1920s.
 Significant excavation has since been conducted at the site of the city, which was designated a UNESCO World Heritage Site in 1980.
 The site is currently threatened by erosion and improper restoration.
 A gradual drying of the region during the 3rd millennium BC may have been the initial stimulus for its urbanisation.
 Eventually it also reduced the water supply enough to cause the civilisation's demise and to disperse its population to the east.
 (Note: (Brooke 2014).
 "The story in Harappan India was somewhat different (see Figure 111.3).
 The Bronze Age village and urban societies of the Indus Valley are some-thing of an anomaly, in that archaeologists have found little indication of local defense and regional warfare.
 It would seem that the bountiful monsoon rainfall of the Early to Mid-Holocene had forged a condition of plenty for all, and that competitive energies were channeled into commerce rather than conflict.
 Scholars have long argued that these rains shaped the origins of the urban Harappan societies, which emerged from Neolithic villages around 2600 BC.
 It now appears that this rainfall began to slowly taper off in the third millennium, at just the point that the Harappan cities began to develop.
 Thus it seems that this "first urbanisation" in South Asia was the initial response of the Indus Valley peoples to the beginning of Late Holocene aridification.
 These cities were maintained for 300 to 400 years and then gradually abandoned as the Harappan peoples resettled in scattered villages in the eastern range of their territories, into the Punjab and the Ganges Valley....'
 17 (footnote):

 (a) (Giosan, Clift, Macklin & Fuller 2012);

 (b) (Ponton, Giosan, Eglinton & Fuller 2012);

 (c) (Rashid, England, Thompson & Polyak 2011);